bmuschko/gradle-clover-plugin/README.md

 * `testIncludes`: A list of String Ant Glob Patterns to include for instrumentation for [per-test coverage](http://confluence.atlassian.com/display/CLOVER/Unit+Test+Results+and+Per-Test+Coverage) (defaults to `'**/*Test.java'` for Java projects, defaults to `'**/*Test.java'` and `'**/*Test.groovy'` for Groovy projects).
+* `testExcludes`: A list of String Ant Glob Patterns to exclude from instrumentation for [per-test coverage](http://confluence.atlassian.com/display/CLOVER/Unit+Test+Results+and+Per-Test+Coverage) (for example mock classes, defaults to empty list - no excludes).
 * `additionalSourceDirs`: Defines custom source sets to be added for instrumentation e.g. `sourceSets.custom.allSource.srcDirs`.
 * `additionalTestDirs`: Defines custom test source sets to be added for instrumentation e.g. `sourceSets.integTest.allSource.srcDirs`.
 * `targetPercentage`: The required target percentage total coverage e.g. "10%".
 The build fails if that goals is not met.